 We often think that during an earthquake, the fault slips a fixed amount.
-It serves not only as a common conception but also as a working assumption for many tsunami models (including models employed during the first phase (88 kb) of this study).
+It serves not only as a common conception but also as a working assumption for many tsunami models (including models employed during the first phase of this study).
 An alternative and, perhaps, a more useful conception of earthquake rupture is that of a crack in which slip decreases to zero at the crack tip or at the edge of earthquake rupture.
 In Geist and Dmowska (1999) we demonstrate that incorporating "natural" slip variations into our tsunami generation model has a measurable effect on the local tsunami wavefield, in comparison to models that assume uniform slip throughout the rupture area.
 Moreover, we can use the slip distribution of an earthquake determined from global seismic observations to reconstruct the generated tsunami.
-Although reconstructing past tsunamis is a significantly worthwhile scientific endeavor for understanding the relationship between earthquakes and tsunamis (e.g., Geist and Zoback, 1999 (140 kb)), an essential product of tsunami research is tsunami hazard assessments which we discuss next...
+Although reconstructing past tsunamis is a significantly worthwhile scientific endeavor for understanding the relationship between earthquakes and tsunamis (e.g., Geist and Zoback, 1999), an essential product of tsunami research is tsunami hazard assessments which we discuss next...

 The problem of forecasting tsunami hazards then is determining the range of tsunamis that can be produced by different combinations of source parameters.
 Even if all of the geometric parameters of a "scenario earthquake" are prescribed, there would be a large uncertainty in determining the ensuing tsunami because of the difficulty in formulating a "characteristic" slip distribution.
 (See, for example, the variety of distributions for earthquakes in California at a repository of slip models housed at the Pasadena office of the USGS).
 While seemingly random, earthquake slip distributions can be thought of in terms of fractals.
 A source model can be developed to construct an infinite number of different slip distributions that statisfy common observations of earthquakes.
 These slip distributions then can be used to gauge the range the possible tsunamis from an earthquake of a particular magnitude and location.
-Two examples of stochastic slip distributions are shown below (warm colors represent high amounts of slip).
+Two examples of stochastic slip distributions are shown here (warm colors represent high amounts of slip).

+Silent, stochastic model animation of what a potential tsunami would look like, generated from the slip distribution in the top figure for a hypothetical subduction earthquake in the Pacific Northwest.
 Please Note: The tsunami shown here is one of many possible tsunamis, both in terms of location and details of the wavefield.

 To determine the range of possible tsunami amplitudes for a given earthquake magnitude and location, a Monte Carlo-type simulation can be run, involving a large number of slip distributions.
 Statistics from the simulation could then be used for hazard planning.
-An example showing minimum, average, and maximum nearshore tsunami amplitude (not runup) for a section of the Pacific Northwest coastline is given below.
+An example showing minimum, average, and maximum nearshore tsunami amplitude (not runup) for a section of the Pacific Northwest coastline is shown below.
 The horizontal gridpoint axis is distance measured parallel to the shoreline (approx. 3.5 km/gridpoint).

 It is important to note that the technique described above only accounts for nearshore tsunami amplitude variations caused by different slip distributions.
-A complete hazard analysis would include variations in other source parameters, the effects of which are discussed in the first phase (88 kb) of our study of potential Pacific Northwest tsunamis.
+A complete hazard analysis would include variations in other source parameters, the effects of which are discussed in the first phase of our study of potential Pacific Northwest tsunamis.

 The stochastic/Monte Carlo method provides the groundwork for an alternative way of forecasting local tsunami hazards.
 The third phase of our study focuses on forecasting tsunami hazards that also includes the probability of earthquake occurrence that would most likely involve methods similar to those used to formulate probabilistic estimates of ground shaking from earthquakes (see the USGS National Seismic Hazard Maps).
 Developing tsunami hazards maps in future will rely on the broad collaboration among the many scientific disciplines that are involved in tsunami research.